bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ### Hybrid federated mesh topology
 ---

-This blueprint depicts a Hybrid Federated Mesh Topology, common in large enterprises.
+This blueprint depicts a Hybrid Federated Mesh Topology, increasingly common in large enterprises and mature engineering practices.
 It integrates various distributed functional domains with a unified raw data engineering capability.
 While tailored for this topology, the guidance is broadly applicable to other configurations.

 Key characteristics of this topology include: